nestycoder87/angular-test/test-ang/README.md

 This is the full test project

-# Installation
+# installation
 ```bash
 cd test-ang
 npm install
 npm start
 ```

 Then go to [http://localhost:8080](http://localhost:8080) in your browser.
 Thank you